betaflight/betaflight.com/docs/wiki/getting-started/hardware/vtx.md

   - [SmartAudio from TBS](/docs/wiki/guides/current/Smart-Audio) and [Tramp from ImmersionRC](/docs/wiki/guides/current/IRC-Tramp) - allow users to change their video channel, band and power output from the FC.
 Pilots must supply a list of valid channnels, bands and power levels to the FC called a [VTX Table](/docs/wiki/guides/current/VTX-Tables)
   - [OpenVTX](https://github.com/OpenVTx/OpenVTx) introduced MSP VTX control.
 MSP VTXs can annouce available channel, band and power information so VTX Tables are not required.
   - [ExpressLRS backpack](https://github.com/ExpressLRS/Backpack/wiki) combines the ability to control any SmartAudio, Tramp or MSP VTX whilst simultaneously setting the same channel on the goggles.

+Originally the OSD for these systems was a separate add-in board such as Minim OSD, these have been replaced by OSD chips onboard the FC.
+This AT7456 is used on many FCs for this purpose and combines a black/white text-based OSD onto a video feed from the camera before sending the video signal to the VTX for transmission.

+## Digital FPV Video

 - [HDzero](https://www.hd-zero.com/) is a unidirectional digital video system seen as the continuation of prior analogue video techniques
   - Uses the same frequency bands and analogue Raceband inter-operates with pilots flying analogue video without disruption to other channels.
   - Allows MSP VTX control of band and channel from the FC